Last updated: 20.02.2024

 New price list based on a master price list

 Create a new price list by clicking on in the toolbar.
 Select the price list to be used as the basis for the new price list from the Main price list drop-down menu on the General tab.
-The new price list inherits all prices and settings from the main price list except those on the tabs General and Account coding.
+The new price list inherits all prices and settings from the main price list except those on the General and Account coding tabs.

-Starting from a master price list can be useful if you want to make small deviations from a general price list, such as occasional customer-specific changes, but where the master price list should still be valid in large parts.
-You can then base the customer-specific price lists on the general price list and make the necessary adjustments for each customer in the customer price lists.
-For example, if you change the price of an add-on in the main price list, it will also change in the customer price lists, unless you have actively changed the price in one of the customer price lists.
-In this case, the price in the customer price list is not overwritten, even if the change was made later in the master price list than in the customer price list.
-This way you can keep the general price list settings up to date, but still have individually customised price lists for customers.
+Basing it on a main price list can be useful if only small deviations from a general price list are required, such as a few customer-specific changes, and the master price list should still apply to a large extent.
+The customer-specific price lists can then be based on the general price list and the adjustments required for each customer can be made in the customer price lists.
+For example, if you change the price of an extra in the main price list, it will also change in the customer price lists, unless you have actively changed the price in one of the customer price lists.
+In this case, the price in the customer price list is not overwritten, even if the change was made later in the main price list than in the customer price list.
+This means it is possible to keep the general settings for price lists up to date, while still having individually customised price lists for customers.

-Settings inherited from the main price list are shown with grey italic text and filled checkboxes ().
+Settings inherited from the main price list are shown in grey italic text and filled checkboxes ().

 There is no way to distinguish subordinate price lists from other price lists in Opter.
-Enter the main price list in the price list name and you will immediately see which price lists belong to which main price lists, for example "Customer price list 1 (Regular price list)".
-(The customer price list is based on the main price list "Ordinary price list".)
+Enter the main price list in the price list name to immediately see which price lists belong to which main price lists, for example “Customer price list 1 (Standard price list)”.
+(The customer price list is based on the main price list “Standard price list”).

 Creating a new price list from scratch

-If you are creating a new price list from scratch, you must also create all the items for which prices are to be calculated from scratch, or copy them .
+If a new price list is created from scratch, all the price items with which the prices are to be calculated from scratch must also be created, or copied .
 Click on in the toolbar and start by giving the price list a name.
-For more information on other settings, see Price lists, window.
+For more information about other settings, see Price lists, window.

 Step 2: Select services

-Go to the tab Services and tick the services that should be selectable on orders with this price list.
+Go to the Services tab and mark the services that should be selectable on orders with this price list.
 A basic set of services is included in the installation.
-If you need to add more, please click on Create a new service or to open the register of posts.
+To add more, click on Create a new service or to open the registry of services.
 For more information, see Services (window).

-Step 3: Ensure that all items needed for the new price list are available
+Step 3: Ensure that all price items needed for the new price list are available

-Prices in a price list are based on items.
-If you have copied a price list, the new price list will contain the same items as the one you copied and you can edit them.
-If you are creating a price list from scratch, you will also need to create the items you want to use from scratch, or copy them from existing price lists.
+Prices in a price list are based on price items.
+If a price list is copied, the new price list contains the same price items as the copied price list, and these can be edited.
+If a price list is being created from scratch, the price items that are to be used must also be created from scratch, or copied from existing price lists.

-Open the price list containing the item you want to copy and go to the tab Price items.
-Then drag the item from the list and drop it on the price list you want to copy it to.
+Open the price list containing the price item to be copied and go to the Price items tab.
+Then drag the price item from the list and drop it on the destination price list.

 Subordinate price list

-If you have based the new price list on a master price list, you cannot edit the items in the new price list, you must do so in the master price list.
-However, you can add new items to the child price list or copy items from another price list.
+If the new price list is based on a main price list, the price items in the new price list cannot be edited, and this has to be done in the main price list.
+However, it is possible to add new price items to the subordinate price list or copy items from another price list.

-You price the services by selecting the items to be priced under Prices on the tab Services.
-The price from the individual items is totalled to give a price on a price line on the order.
-You can have several prices for the same service.
-The prices are then tested in turn, and the first price that produces a result is applied to the order.
+Services are priced by selecting which price items are to make up the price under Prices on the Services tab.
+The price from the individual price items is totalled to give a price on a price row on the order.
+There can be several prices for the same service.
+In such cases, the prices are then tested in turn, and the first price that produces a result is applied to the order.

-If you have multiple items in a price, you can specify which items must generate a value for that price to be applied to the order by deselecting Allow failure on the items.
+If there are multiple price items in a price, it is possible to specify which price items must generate a value for that price to be applied to the order by deselecting Allow failure on the price items.
 By default, all items must generate values for the price to be applied to the order.

 Subordinate price list

-Prices of services inherited from a master price list are always lower in the order of priority than the prices created directly in the child price list.
-To be able to create a new price in a subordinate price list, you need to tick the service active ( instead of ).
+Prices of services inherited from a main price list are always lower in the order of priority than the prices created directly in the subordinate price list.
+To be able to create a new price in a subordinate price list, select service active ( instead of ).

 Surcharges

-Enter the unit price of the add-ons to be selected on orders with this price list.
+State the unit price of the extras that it should be possible to select on orders with this price list.

 Options

-Start by ticking the options that should be available for orders with this price list.
-Then select an item from the drop-down menu for those options.
-When the option is activated on the order, either in the order reception, via EDI or on one of the web portals, the trade item is added as a manual trade item on the order.
+Start by marking the options that it should be possible to select on orders with this price list.
+Then select a price item from the drop-down list for those options.
+When the option is activated on the order, either in order reception, via EDI or on one of the web portals, the price item is added as a manual price item on the order.

-Step 6: Select which items can be manually added to the orders (optional)
+Step 6: Select which price items it should be possible to add manually to orders (optional)

-Go to Price items and tick the items that should be manually selectable on the order in the order reception, Opter Driver and on the web portals.
-For more information on article settings, see Price lists, window and Price items, window.
+Go to the Price items tab and mark the price items that it should be possible to select manually on the order in order reception, Opter Driver and on the web portals.
+For more information about the price item settings, see Price lists, window and Price items, window.

-The name of the items is given in the item register, but the code and description are given on the Price items tab of the price list.
+The name of the price items is entered in the price item registry, but the code and description are stated on the Price items tab in the price list.